-The Summer Saver Program ("SSP") is a voluntary Air Conditioner ("AC") Cycling program that utilizes one-way Direct Load Control switches to obtain predictable load reduction.
+The AC Saver day-ahead program (ACSDA) is a voluntary program that utilizes thermostats to reduce air-conditioning use.
+Thermostat settings are adjusted when events are triggered.
+The AC Saver day-of program (ACSDO) is a voluntary Air Conditioner ("AC") cycling program that utilizes one-way Direct Load Control switches to obtain predictable load reduction.
 The air conditioner unit is cycled off based on customer's elected cycling option.
 Residential 100% or 50%, Commercial 30% or 50%.
-SSP is available to all residential customers and commercial customers with energy demands less than 100kW with central air conditioning in SDG&E's territory.
-The SSP is operational from April 1st to October 31st each year.
+Both programs are available to all residential customers and commercial customers with central air conditioning in SDG&E's territory.
+AC Saver is operational from April 1st to October 31st each year.
 Program operation hours are Monday through Sunday, excluding holidays, from 12 P.M. to 9 P.M.
-Events may range from two to four hours with a 20 event or 80-hour annual maximum.
+Events may range from two to four hours with a 20 event or 80-hour annual maximum per program.